cloudflare/cloudflare-docs/content/cache/about/cache-rules.md

 ### Available fields

-These are the fields available for Cache Rules:
+These are the fields available for Cache Rule expressions:

 - Cookie - `http.cookie`
 - Hostname - `http.host`